 The Navy of Veloria (The Sleeping Leviathan)

-The Velorian Navy, often called the Leviathan of Stella Maris, is the maritime arm of Veloria’s power—an institution as spiritual as it is strategic.
-Under the dual authority of Anselm XI, priest and king, the navy serves not only to defend the realm but to project the divine order of Veloria across the seas.
+The Velorian Navy, unmatched in size in @The Middle Sea, is often called the Leviathan of Stella Maris.
+It is the maritime arm of Veloria’s power—an institution as spiritual as it is strategic.
+Under the dual authority of its high priest and king, @Anselm XI, Potentate of Veloria, the navy serves not only to defend the realm but to project the divine order of @Veloria across the seas.

 Command Hierarchy

-At the apex stands The Lord of the Admiralty, a figure of immense tactical acumen and spiritual discipline.
-He is both chief strategist and naval philosopher, often in direct communion with Anselm XI.
+At the apex stands @Lord Admiral Lucien Marevalo, The Lord of the Admiralty, a figure of immense tactical acumen and spiritual discipline.
+He is both chief strategist and naval philosopher, often in direct communion with @Anselm XI, Potentate of Veloria within the Hall of the Leviathan in the @Chamber of Stella Maris.
 His role is to interpret divine will into maritime doctrine, and to ensure the navy remains a reflection of Velorian ideals.

 Beneath him are the Three Sealords, each overseeing a critical domain: